simonhaenisch/prettier-plugin-organize-imports/readme.md

 npm i --save-dev @volar/vue-typescript
 ```

-If you're using Vue.js with Pug templates, you'll also need to install `@volar/pug-language-service` as a dev dependency.
+If you're using Vue.js with Pug templates, you'll also need to install `@volar/vue-language-plugin-pug` as a dev dependency, and configure it in `vueCompilerOptions` (see [usage](https://github.com/johnsoncodehk/volar/tree/master/vue-language-tools/vue-language-plugin-pug)).

 ### Debug Logs